 In non-clinical studies, the fertility of male and female rats was not affected (see section 5.3).
-Studies on patients receiving imatinib and its effect on fertility and gametogenesis have not been performed.
-Patients concerned about their fertility on imatinib treatment should consult with their physician.
+Studies on patients receiving Imatinib and its effect on fertility and gametogenesis have not been performed.
+Patients on Imatinib treatment who are concerned about their fertility should consult with their physician.